Living in El Paso, Texas, there are strangely days when the weather and my appetite just don't match.

 - Basic base: Mix 5 tablespoons of soy sauce, 1 tablespoon of red pepper powder, 0.5 tablespoons of minced garlic, 0.5 tablespoons of sugar, 1 tablespoon of sesame oil, and 1 tablespoon of sesame seeds.

-- Maximize nuttiness: Instead of adding whole sesame seeds, lightly grind them before adding for a richer nutty aroma in the broth.
+- Maximize nuttiness: Instead of adding whole sesame seeds, lightly grinding them before adding will enhance the nutty aroma in the broth.

-- Spicy flavor: Chopping Cheongyang peppers or adding a tiny bit of vinegar to the seasoning sauce helps eliminate any lingering fishy taste, leaving a refreshing aftertaste.
+- Spicy flavor: Chopping Cheongyang peppers or adding a tiny bit of vinegar to the seasoning sauce will help eliminate any lingering fishy smell from the anchovies, leaving a refreshing aftertaste.

 Once everything is ready, place the somyeon in a bowl and generously pour the warm anchovy broth over it.
 Top with the prepared zucchini, carrot, and egg.
-Sprinkle a bit of seaweed and serve with the seasoning sauce, and your Janchi Guksu is complete.
+Sprinkle a little seaweed and serve with the seasoning sauce, and your janchi guksu is complete.

 Gimmi207 Blog |